dgroomes/stackoverflow-look-back/README.md

   like that.
 I think it's a caching problem because when I "hard reload and empty caches" it works.
 But then later it might fail again although I haven't even changed the code so I don't understand how the cache could still be stale, and thus still be a problem.
 Not sure.
 But it's annoying.
+* Create an extension HTML page as an alternative to `generate-html.html`.
+This page will render the post data in a similar way but it will stop short of the downloading step.
+This page is meant to be used as an ephemeral view.
+Why?
+  This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.

 ## Finished Wish List items